 - Teachers grade and calibrate in Writable.

-- Spot skills that need development and plan ahead for Fall.
+- Spot skills that need development and plan ahead.

 Use Writable’s pre-built assessments or create your own district rubrics.
 Send your rubrics to our formative assessment curriculum team and get free consultation this spring, or upload them using our rubric builder.

 Keep assessments to a one-hour class period, where they belong.
 Students take assessments in Writable or Google Docs, then teachers can use quick-grade tools in Writable.
 Scores show up in your school-level dashboard, and can be exported to Google Classroom or Google Sheets.

 Make it easy to compare multiple teachers’ grades on your next district assessment, allowing you to manage mystery grading vs. a pre-scored benchmark.

 Monitor Writing Growth

 Writable makes assessment and assignment data easy to visualize in a school dashboard, helping grade-level teams and administrators to monitor growth and plan ahead – by student or skill.
 After students take an assessment or finish a series of assignments, spot skill gaps and help your teams move from assessment to instruction.

 Every assignment created in Writable can be adapted, then shared, to save time on prep and professional development.
 Curriculum leadership can upload a cohesive set of rubrics once, then make them available to their team of teachers throughout the year.
 Finally, teachers can use quick-grade tools to give feedback to high-needs students first, or use peer review to continue feedback between grading cycles.

 “We’ve developed a set of rubrics and professional development around our benchmark assessment process in reading and writing.
 Writable was able to administer on-demand assessments using our writing rubrics, then help us save time on grading and instructional planning across ELA and Social Studies.”